-It is easy to start a new ISA as the minimum subscription for the Puma AIM Service of £15,240 matches the current annual ISA allowance.
+It is easy to start a new ISA as the minimum subscription for the Puma AIM Service of £15,000 is less than the current annual ISA allowance.
 Of course, you can transfer in all or part of an existing ISA to enable you to benefit from the Puma AIM Service.
 An investment in BPR qualifying AIM stocks allows you to mitigate Inheritance Tax while retaining the tax benefits of an ISA.

 Directors & Advisors